Welcome

 Teaching:

-I joined FIU in 2007 and have since been teaching students physics at the graduate and undergraduate levels.
-These days I teach undergraduate students introductory physics: mechanics, electricity, and magnetism with and without calculus and the advanced undergraduate laboratory for physics majors.
+I joined FIU in 2007 and have since I’ve taught physics at the graduate and undergraduate levels.
+These days, I teach undergraduate students introductory physics: mechanics, electricity, and magnetism with and without calculus and the intermediate sequence of electromagnetism mostly for physics majors.

-This semester I’ll be teaching the following course(s)
+This year I’ll be teaching the following course(s)